DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc P - Ravenloft Heist.md

 > [!item]+ **Potion of Poison Immunity**
 > A *potion of poison immunity* has the properties of a *potion of poison resistance*, but grants immunity rather than resistance.

 One of the Barovian stormwitches is Diavola, the leader of the coven.
 Diavola, who wears pewter earrings shaped like lightning bolts, has 28 hit points and an additional 2nd-level spell slot.
 In addition, rather than a _potion of healing_, Diavola carries a *potion of greater healing*.
-When combat breaks out Diavola will cry, "We have been trained by Mother Lysaga!
-We will defeat you as the guardians of our loyal brother Strahd!"
+On her first turn in combat, Diavola cries: "We shall defeat you as Mother Lysaga taught us—for the glory of Brother Strahd!"

 > [!info]+ **Hexwitches, Bogwitches & Stormwitches**
 >